EndBug/add-and-commit/README.md

 When pushing, the action uses the token that the local git repository has been configured with: that means that if you want to change it you'll need to do it in the steps that run before this action.
 For example: if you set up your repo with [`actions/checkout`](https://github.com/actions/checkout/) then you have to add the token there.
 Changing the token with which the repo is configured can be useful if you want to run CI checks on the commit pushed by this action; anyway, it has to be set up outside of this action.

+The action automatically gets the GitHub token from a `github_token` input: this input should not be modified by the user, since it doesn't affect the commits as it's only used to access the GitHub API to get user info, in case they selected that option for the commit author.

 ### About `actions/checkout`

 The token you use when setting up the repo with this action will determine what token `add-and-commit` will use.